3D Fabrication Lab for Benjamin Franklin Institute of Technology – Boston, MA

 We are big fans of OtherLab, a San-Francisco-based company that combines the best of engineering, design, and cost-effectiveness to roll out ground-breaking manufacturing technology to each and every one of us.
 Their Othermill is featured in the image above.

 Our pedagogical goal is to showcase additive manufacturing technologies – where materials are built-up to create a prototype – alongside more traditional subtractive manufacturing machines (laser cutters and routers) in a resource-rich peer-directed learning environment.

-We recommended and are working with BFIT to customize and implement a student monitor program with expert training and peer-to-peer mentoring.
+We recommended and worked with BFIT to customize and implement a student monitor program with expert training and peer-to-peer mentoring.
 Glowing green buttons worn by the student monitors give them visibility in recruiting peers to use the space.
 The buttons flash when the students are en route to the Maker Space, and students’ work-study pay kicks in once they log in for work – incentivizing them to attract demand for the new space.